AQUÍ PARA TI

 HALLOWEEN WASTE: SHOULD LOCAL AUTHORITIES BE SCARED?

 Halloween is renowned for spooky costumes, tasty treats and scary decorations, but is it becoming synonymous with waste too?

-From carved pumpkins to old costumes and decorations, there are many different materials that make up local waste streams after Halloween.
+From carved pumpkins to old costumes and decorations, many different materials make up local waste streams after Halloween.
 This year we are providing guidance for local authorities on how they can help to reduce the environmental impact of Halloween without sucking the fun out of it!

 THE SCOOP ON PUMPKIN WASTE